timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 between transactions and blocks.

 ### Do more transactions in a block mean the block is more expensive to mine?
-For someone who is not an expert on how the Bitcoin blockchain works, it might be a difficult question to answer.
-So let’s ask the data and see if it’s true.
-For this kind of analysis, you might want to look at a larger time frame.
+See how the number of transactions in a block influences the overall block mining fee.
+For this analysis, you might want to look at a larger time frame.
 Change the analyzed time range to the last five days.

 ```sql